-Rob Holloway joined the Valparaiso University men’s basketball program prior to the 2018-19 season and enters his second season as an assistant coach in 2019-20.
-He helped guide Valpo to 15 victories in his first season on staff.
+Rob Holloway joined the Valparaiso University men’s basketball program prior to the 2018-19 season and completed his fourth season as an assistant coach in 2021-22.

 Prior to his two years at EIU, Holloway served one season as an assistant coach under veteran head coach Bob Sundvold at the University of Missouri-St. Louis.